- Ideal for larger lawns up to 500m²

 The WORX WG749E is a self-propelled cordless lawn mower that is supplied with 2 x 4.0Ah batteries and charger that produces enough run-time to cut lawns up to 500m² .
 It has a 55 litre grass collection box, 46cm cutting width and has an excellent range of 7 cutting heights from 20mm to 80mm.

-Having tested and reviewed WORX lawn mowers over the years, I was over the moon, to say the least, to hear that they were launching their first cordless self-propelled model for 2021.
+Having tested and reviewed WORX lawn mowers over the years, I was over the moon, to say the least, to hear that they were launching their first cordless self-propelled model in June 2021.
 What’s more, this WORX WG749E cordless mower is not only self-propelled, but also offers variable speed.
 If you’ve never used a WORX tool before, then let me be the first to tell you that the quality and performance come highly recommended; not just by me but by millions of people around the world.

 I personally use the smaller WORX WG779E.2 and would not have recommended any WORX mower for larger lawns, but with this WORX WG749E that could be about to change.